Blitz3r123/CSV-Normaliser/README.md

 So I created this tool to get rid of the averages at the end of the file to make it easier to manipulate the raw numbers.

-So the outcome of the tool would of the following format:
+So the outcome of the tool would be of the following format:

 Header One  |Header Two     |Header Three
 ---         |---            |---